andrico1234/fika-frontend-exercise/readme.md

 - Implemented Navigation
 - Retrieved data from the server-side
 - Implemented the Fika Brand colours
+- Rendered the movies data as a list

 ## What I didn't complete